S&P 500 rebounds with energy shares; Dow dips

 The S&P 500 had closed at a record high Friday and the index is up 8.1 percent for the year so far.

-Financials also helped lift the market, with JPMorgan Chase (JPM.N), up 0.9 percent, and Bank of America (BAC.N) up 1.3 percent, among the biggest positives for the S&P 500.
+Financials also helped lift the market, with JPMorgan Chase, up 0.9 percent, and Bank of America up 1.3 percent, among the biggest positives for the S&P 500.

 "Their valuations are still reasonable, and the concern some investors have is that some of the higher-valuation (stocks) won't be able to survive a rise in interest rates," Meckler said.

-The largest percentage gainer on the New York Stock Exchange was Vail Resorts (MTN.N), which rose 11.70 percent.
-The largest percentage decliner was Brady (BRC.N), down 7.68 percent.
+The largest percentage gainer on the New York Stock Exchange was Vail Resorts, which rose 11.70 percent.
+The largest percentage decliner was Brady, down 7.68 percent.

 Advancing issues outnumbered declining ones on the NYSE by 1,720 to 1,324, for a 1.30-to-1 ratio on the upside; on the Nasdaq, 1,576 issues rose and 1,110 fell for a 1.42-to-1 ratio favoring advancers.